-- Pro tip: Don't go crazy on buying pacifiers until you know what style nipple your baby prefers (Yes, there are different shapes and sizes.
+- Pro tip: Don’t go crazy buying pacifiers until you know what style nipple your baby prefers.
+(Yes, there are different shapes and sizes.
 Isla loves some and will not take others.)

 - All-time BEST pacifier purchase: In addition to traditional binkies, Isla has absolutely LOVED her WubbaNub Giraffe Pacifier.
 The adorable stuffed giraffe that’s attached gives her something soft and comforting to hold on to.

 - Sophie seems a bit expensive, but she’s truly the only teething toy you’ll need.
 She’s made of natural 100% hevea rubber and food-grade paint, so your baby isn’t chewing on just any old plastic.

 - This swing is extremely helpful with a fussy baby, whether trying to feed them or calm colic.

 - Playmat or activity gym for the floor

 - Fisher-Price Soothe ‘n Snuggle Otter or the Fisher-Price Soothe ‘n Snuggle Koala